Advancing tropical cyclone forecasts - WCSSP case study

 Tropical cyclones are large rotating storms that form over the tropical oceans.
 They usually develop when sea surface temperatures are at least 26.5 degrees Celsius and get their extreme energy from warm, moist ocean air.
 Also known as hurricanes in the North Atlantic and typhoons in the northwest Pacific, these huge storms have wind speeds of at least 74 miles per hour and can be up to 1000 kilometres in diameter.

-To create accurate cyclone forecasts, we need a good understanding around the formation, movement, and intensity of tropical cyclones.
-Research published earlier this year by Imperial College London as part of the CSSP China project analysed global data from 1982-2018 to study how the activity of cyclones in coastal regions has been changing.
-They found that over the past 40 years, tropical cyclones at their maximum intensity are moving 30 kilometres closer to coasts every decade.
+Research by Imperial College London as part of the CSSP China project found that the activity of cyclones in coastal regions has changed recently.
+Analysing global data from 1982-2018 they found that tropical cyclones at their maximum intensity are moving 30 kilometres closer to coasts every decade.
 The study also found that the number of cyclones within 200 kilometres of land is increasing by an average of two more cyclones per decade.

 Creating a seasonal tropical cyclone forecast service in East Asia